 § 7154.
-Additional Disclosures for Businesses that Process Personal Information to Train Automated Decisionmaking Technology or Artificial Intelligence as Set Forth in Section 7150, Subsection (b)(5).
+Additional Requirements for Businesses that Process Personal Information to Train Artificial Intelligence or Automated Decisionmaking Technology.Additional Disclosures for Businesses that Process Personal Information to Train Automated Decisionmaking Technology or Artificial Intelligence as Set Forth in Section 7150, Subsection (b)(5).

-- (a) If a business has processed or is processing personal information to train automated decisionmaking technology or artificial intelligence as set forth in section 7150, subsection (b)(5), and has made or is making that automated decisionmaking technology or artificial intelligence available to other persons for their own use, the business shall provide to those other persons a plain language explanation of the appropriate purposes for which the persons may use the automated decisionmaking technology or artificial intelligence and any limitations on these uses. - (1) The business shall document in its own risk assessment how it has provided or plans to provide the required information to those persons, and any safeguards the business has implemented or will implement to ensure that the automated decisionmaking technology or artificial intelligence is used for appropriate purposes by other persons. - (b) If a business has processed or is processing personal information to train automated decisionmaking technology or artificial intelligence, and has made or is making that automated decisionmaking technology or artificial intelligence available to other businesses ("recipient-businesses") for any processing activity set forth in section 7150, subsection (b), the business shall provide all facts necessary for those recipient-businesses to conduct the recipient-businesses' risk assessments. - (1) The business shall document in its own risk assessment how it has provided or plans to provide the necessary facts to those recipient-businesses.
+- (a) If a business has processed or is processing personal information to train automated decisionmaking technology or artificial intelligence as set forth in section 7150, subsection (b)(5)artificial intelligence or Automated Decisionmaking Technology, and has made or is making that automated decisionmaking technology or artificial intelligence or Automated Decisionmaking Technology available to other persons for their own use, the business shall provide to those other persons a plain language explanation of the appropriate purposes for which the persons may use the automated decisionmaking technology or artificial intelligence and any limitations on these usesartificial intelligence or Automated Decisionmaking Technology. - (1) The business shall document in its own risk assessment how it has provided or plans to provide the required information to those persons, and any safeguards the business has implemented or will implement to ensure that the automated decisionmaking technology or artificial intelligence artificial intelligence or Automated Decisionmaking Technology is used for appropriate purposes by other persons. - (b) If a business has processed or is processing personal information to train automated decisionmaking technology or artificial intelligence artificial intelligence or Automated Decisionmaking Technology, and has made or is making that automated decisionmaking technology or artificial intelligence artificial intelligence or Automated Decisionmaking Technology available to other businesses ("recipient-businesses") for any processing activity set forth in section 7150, subsection (b), the business shall provide all facts necessary for those recipient-businesses to conduct the recipient-businesses' risk assessments.

+(1) The business shall document in its own risk assessment how it has provided or plans to provide the necessary facts to those recipient-businesses.